-> Girls Only India is the latest exhibition from British curator and Girls Only founder Antonia Marsh.
-Comprising a wealth of diverse media, from photography, painting, and performance, to sculpture, drawing, and the written word, the exhibition showcases the work of 15 contemporary female artists creating in India.
-Following on from her exhibitions in London, Copenhagen, and New York, Marsh continues her focus on supporting, celebrating and promoting women in art.
+Girls Only India is the latest exhibition from British curator and Girls Only founder Antonia Marsh.
+Comprising a wealth of diverse media, from photography, painting and performance, to sculpture, drawing and the written word, the exhibition showcases the work of 15 contemporary female artists working in India.
+Following on from her exhibitions in London, Copenhagen and New York, Marsh continues her focus on supporting, celebrating and promoting women in art.

 Opening this weekend at Bombay's Ministry of New, a design-inspired collaborative workspace, Girls Only India will eventually travel to the UK this summer, culminating in an exhibition at London's Cob Gallery.
-In an exclusive preview, we explore some of the exhibition highlights, while Marsh catches up with three of the artists featured below.
+In an exclusive preview, we explore some of the exhibition highlights, while Girls Only curator, Antonia Marsh, catches up with three of the artists featured below.

-The women in your images are sneezing.
-Where did the idea of immortalizing this moment of half pleasure, half pain derive from?
+The women in your images are sneezing, where did the idea of immortalising this moment of half pleasure/half pain derive from?

 This series is and ode to studio portrait photography.
-The women here are carefully made up, their hair is styled, and they are ready to be captured against picturesque wallpaper.
-At this moment I wanted to bring in the idea of turbulence and asked myself what could be more dramatic than the women themselves.
-Hence, the idea of them sneezing -- something that disturbs the calm of a prepared activity.
-As you said, people seem to be at their most vulnerable when they sneeze and yet seek the release it brings.
-When I titled them, I looked up the names of major natural disasters and how they all have been given female names.
-When you drive such absurd coincidences to an extreme, it creates a comic situation making us laugh at ourselves.
+The women here are carefully made up, their hair is styled and they are ready to be captured against picturesque wallpaper.
+At this moment I wanted to bring in the idea of turbulence asking myself what could be more dramatic than the women themselves.
+Hence the idea of them sneezing, something that disturbs the calm of a prepared activity.
+As you said people seem to be at their most vulnerable when they sneeze and yet seek the release it brings.
+Unable to communicate or do anything else.
+When I titled them I looked up the names of major natural disasters and how they all have been given female names.
+When you drive such absurd coincidences to an extreme it creates a comic situation making us laugh at ourselves.

 Shreya Dev Dube

 You are showing photographic work from the past decade.
 Has this been a cathartic process for you?
-Or a stressful one?
+Or stressful?

 Initially I was very confused trying to find a that thread that connects all my images over so many years.
 Naturally my eye has evolved, however what's interesting is that the connection with my subjects is still the same.